 Dr. Bailey is a member of several professional medical societies.
 He has received a variety of academic awards and honors, including the Chester M. Pierce, MD, ScD, Resident Research Award (1995) and the National Medical Association (NMA) Postgraduate Physician Section Award (1998).
 He was named Outstanding Faculty by the University of Texas Medical School in Houston (2000), Region V Physician of the Year by the National Medical Association (2006) for his exemplary efforts in coordinating medical care for victims of Hurricane Katrina.
 Dr. Bailey was the most recent recipient of the Isaac Slaughter Memorial Leadership Award (2010).

-He is currently the President-Elect of the National Medical Association (2011-2012), Deputy Representative to the APA assembly from the Black Caucus of the APA, President-Elect of the Tennessee Psychiatric Association (May 2010-2011), President (May2011-2012).
+He is currently the deputy representative to the APA assembly from the Black Caucus of the APA, and is a former president of the Tennessee Psychiatric Association (May 2011-2012).